-Sound quality is especially important, both to ensure accurate monitoring and recording.
+Sound quality is important to ensure accurate monitoring and recording.
 A great sounding room will make working in a space inspiring and fun.
 There are basic steps I’m taking now to ensure I’m off to a good start, but a lot of work will have to be done later on to manage low frequencies, control reverb times and diffuse sounds across the spectrum.

 Cost is also a major factor, as this is not a commercial studio, and will thus never pay for itself.
 The construction techniques I’m choosing are a balance between performance and cost.
 From what I’ve learned so far by reading up on the subject, there’s power-law at play here.
 If you know what you are doing, 80% of performance can be gained with 20% of investment.
 The final 20% of performance requires the other 80% of investment.
 The trick, of course, is knowing which things to invest in to achieve that.

 Finally, simplicity is important because I’ve never built something like this before.
 The simpler I can design it, the more likely I will succeed.
 I’ve skipped splaying walls in the control room, because the chance of that technique improving the sound is likely lower than the chance of me doing it wrong and making the sound worse.
 By reducing the number of risks, I’m able to increase the chance of success.

 As with any functional design, there are some compromises that must be made.

 - HVAC equipment and ducting can go above the small rooms.